Ariane Steinbeck says hotel stays can be distinguished by thoughtful hospitality design and exceptional service

 If people focus on what the core principle of hospitality is, really not that much has changed.
 What has changed is the unfortunate prevalence of marketing and branding trends and trying to put guests into “boxes” according to generational means or stylistic preference.

 Guests still want the same thing as ever- an experience that meets or exceeds their expectations and at the price point they’re prepared to pay.
-At the center of good hospitality design is the ability to give guests the best experience throughout their stay, through comfort and attention to their needs.
+At the center of good hospitality design is the ability to give guests the best experience throughout their stay, through comfort, interior design and attention to their needs.

 I feel that the hospitality industry is pushing towards greater and greater segmentation, rather than understanding that they should simply concentrate on improving delivery of the core principles of hospitality!
 The reason Airbnb has had such success is simply because it presented guests a better “box” at a more competitive price than what the typical hotel experience was offering.
 There’s no need to overthink design approaches with useless new trends, as these will only distract you from what’s essential for outstanding hospitality design – a great General Manager who inspires a team to deliver intelligent service and such high standards that you’ll be delighted to pay a premium.

 I don’t want us to have a recognizable style because that’s utterly boring

 What inspires you in your hospitality design work?

 Voracious reading and keeping my eyes open in reality and the alternative reality, the internet.
 Plus lots of travel, of course!

 My signature design style is the fact that you won’t be able to tell two projects are done by RPW.
 I don’t want us to have a recognizable interior design style because we believe that’s utterly boring.

 What RPW projects can we look forward to seeing in the future?